 The profitability of simple currency trading strategies presents perhaps even more of a challenge to traditional asset-pricing theory than does the equity-premium puzzle, which has received an enormous amount of attention.
 Understanding the properties of currency trading strategies is important not just for asset pricing but for macroeconomics more generally.
-It is widely believed that currency trading strategies are partly responsible for the high volatility of international capital flows, which are often viewed as problematic by policymakers.
-Understanding the rationale for widely used currency trading strategies is important for understanding exchange rate movements in general, as well as for assessing the normative and positive implications of capital flows.
+It is widely believed that currency trading strategy are partly responsible for the high volatility of international capital flows, which are often viewed as problematic by policymakers.
+Understanding the rationale for widely used trading strategies is important for understanding exchange rate movements in general, as well as for assessing the normative and positive implications of capital flows.

 Today’s modern are wildly used two types of currency trading strategies.
 One is carry trade and another is currency momentum.
 The carry-trade strategy consists of borrowing low-interest-rate currencies and lending high-interest-rate currencies.
 The currency-momentum strategy consists of going long on currencies for which long positions have yielded positive returns in the recent past.
 One appealing property of currency trading strategies is that a practitioner does not need to estimate any parameters to implement them.
 One could, of course, entertain more complex versions of currency trading strategies that, for example, optimally weight different currencies, or introduce volatility triggers that reduce exposure at times of high volatility.